-We had a great time recently shooting the photos for our bumper ‘serving size guide’ in the April 2013 issue of Healthy Food Guide magazine.
+We had a great time recently shooting the photos for our bumper ‘serving size guide’.

 As I weighed and measured the serving sizes of the various foods (there are over 50 of them) our stylist Sarah Swain used everyday objects to help give the serving sizes some physical context.
 Often, she used her hand for this.
 What’s great about that is that a hand is something we all own, and it’s usually just the right size for us.
 Using your hands as a guide to portion size can really help.